English Teaching Major (B.A.)

 English teaching majors may use one major-required course to satisfy one Discovery category requirement.

 Majors may only count one online course towards their English major requirements.

-Students interested in majoring in English teaching should consult Carla Cannizzaro, coordinator of the Department of English, 230F Hamilton Smith Hall, (603) 862-1313, or the director of the English teaching program, Prof. Alecia Magnifico.
+Students interested in majoring in English teaching should consult Carla Cannizzaro, academic/career counselor, Department of English, 230F Hamilton Smith Hall, (603) 862-1313, or the director of the English teaching program, Prof. Alecia Magnifico.

 Students will have the opportunity to compare philosophies of English teaching and learning, and to develop their own approaches to writing and literacy instruction in unit plans and lesson plans.
 In class, we will discuss theoretical and pedagogical ideas centered on student writing, engage in reading and writing exercises, produce and practice instructional activities and assessments, evaluate approaches to teaching writing, and review state-level standards and tests.
 Overall, the aim of the course is recognition of literacy skills (including reading, writing, listening, speaking, and viewing) and consideration of how they can be used for learning goals including comprehension, analysis, description, and evaluation.
 Students will:

 - Design activities, lessons, and units to meet established standards and objectives in writing and language use.

 - Adapt materials for a variety of students’ needs, including exceptional learners.

 - Identify teaching resources among mentors, professional literature, conferences, organizations (e.g., National Council of Teachers of English [NCTE]), technology, and websites.